Oronemu/mira-web/src/content/legal/privacy.en.md

 - Firebase Installation ID (a pseudo-random identifier scoped to this App; **not** the IDFA, **not** Google Advertising ID, and **not** used for cross-app tracking).
 - APNs device token and Firebase Cloud Messaging (FCM) registration token (used solely to deliver push notifications).
 - Device model, iOS version, locale, time zone, app version, build number, free memory at launch (collected automatically by Firebase SDKs).
-- System boot time, disk space, file timestamps, and UserDefaults access (disclosed in our Privacy Manifest, `PrivacyInfo.xcprivacy`, as APIs required by the system's standard functionality).
+- System boot time, disk space, file timestamps, and access to standard user-preference storage (disclosed in our Privacy Manifest as APIs required by the system's standard functionality).

 **Legal basis (GDPR):**
 - for crash diagnostics — Art.
 6(1)(f) legitimate interest in ensuring the App remains stable and is properly consented to per Section 6.1;